chrisbodhi/newschematic/content/projects/teach-yourself-cs.md

 +++

+_⚠️ This project has been superceded by my participation in the [Bradfield Computer Science Intensive](https://newschematic.org/projects/bcsi/) ⚠️_

 Following the curriculum suggested at [Teach Yourself CS](https://teachyourselfcs.com/), I've started the necessary work of filling in the gaps of my knowledge.
 This project page serves as a table of contents and repository of my work completed and subjects studied.